djagerif/comfort2mqtt/DOCS.md

       optimistic: false
       on_command_type: "first"
 ```
 Comfort II ULTRA supports both Unsigned 8-bit and Signed 16-bit values.
-However, many integrations like Clipsal C-BUS uses Unsigned 8-bit values and sets Counter values of 0xFF(255) for 'On' and 0x00(0) for the 'Off' state.
-If you have a Comfort II ULTRA integration that is different to the example above then adjust your `payload_on` and `payload_off` integer values accordingly.
+However, many integrations like Clipsal C-BUS, by Schneider Electric, uses Unsigned 8-bit values and sets Counter values of 0xFF(255) for 'On' and 0x00(0) for 'Off' states and any other value inbetween when required for example dimming.
+If you have a Comfort II ULTRA integration that is different to the example mentioned then you need to adjust your `payload_on` and `payload_off` integer values accordingly.

 The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable light, both mapped to their respective Comfort Counters.
 You could also map your Non-Dimmable Lights to Comfort Flags which should operate in a similar manner as Counters except the `payload_on`value will be `1` rather than `255`.
 With the Light examples above you can also add the `Brightness` secondary info to the Dimmer light icon and it will display as per below.

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/1d16931d-1cfd-4f55-83c0-16be5a90e777)

-Because `Counters` can be used for many things other than Lights, the `Kitchen Light` in the example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation, with a few tweaks.
+Because `Counters` can be used for other uses other than Lights, the `Kitchen Light` in the example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation, with a few small tweaks.

 ### Auto-Discovered Objects

-When the Add-on is fully configured and running, there will be a new Device with several System Entities auto-discovered as per below.
+When the Add-on is fully configured and running, there will be two new MQTT Devices with several System Entities auto-discovered as per below.
 The values for these entities are retrieved from both the Comfort system as well as the alarm configuration `CCLX` file.
 If the `CCLX` file is not present then no object enrichment will be done and default names will be used for entities, especially ZoneWord strings and Object Descriptions as per the `CCLX` file.

 ![image](https://github.com/djagerif/comfort2mqtt/assets/5621764/18f53bd3-2d7c-40a9-a34d-611ff7bdef30)